Blue-green algae, that is.

 Now, let it sit for 24 hours.
 If you notice it spread, then you can rule out any other type of algae.
 Your aquarium has a blue-green algae bloom!

 Below you see spots of blue-green algae at the bottom of a bucket…

 See that green glow around each of the dark clumps?
 Well, that wasn’t there 24 hours ago.
 This is the blue-green algae beginning to spread.

 Algae doesn’t spread in the same manner.
 So, if you see this, you can be certain you are dealing with blue-green algae.

 While blue-green algae typically appears in planted tanks, it has also been spotted in tanks without live plants.

 Unfortunately, blue-green algae is not very well understood.
 And as a result, a lot of conflicting information exists as to what actually causes blue-green algae to appear in the first place.

-Ammonia, excess light, poor water circulation, even dirty substrates and filters have been blamed.
+Others blame Ammonia, excess light, poor water circulation, and even dirty substrates and filters.

 Given that the above are common factors in an unhealthy tank with messed up parameters, it’s unsurprising that these are often present when blue-green algae appears out of nowhere.

 However, there is a cause that many experts agree on…